colbsa/UnamiLodge.org/kb-landing.md

   <tr>
     <td class="align-middle">
       <h5 class="my-0">Google Workspace</h5>
-      <p>Email, file sharing, and most everything else you need to get things done.
-This account is the basis for your @UnamiLodge.org collaboration needs.</p>
+      Email, file sharing, and most everything else you need to get things done.
+This account is the basis for your @UnamiLodge.org collaboration needs.
     </td>
     <td class="align-middle text-md-right"><a class="btn btn-primary" href="/kb/">Read More</a></td>
   </tr>